Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Preliminaries

-Diversity maintenance in QD algorithms usually relies on manually designed diversity metrics to ensure a varied solution archive.
-While recent studies~\citep{cully2019autonomous,meyerson2016learning,grillotti2022unsupervised} have turned to automatic discovery of diversity through unsupervised dimension reduction techniques, these diversity metrics may not consistently support optimization.
+Diversity maintenance in QD usually relies on manually designed diversity metrics to ensure a varied solution archive.
+However, such a requirement restricts the applicability of QD in more complex and open-ended domains, where the notion of diversity is likely to be abstract and qualitative.
+To address this, QD with automatic discovery of diversity has become popular.
+Instead of using pre-defined diversity metrics, recent work such as AURORA~\cite{cully2019autonomous,grillotti2022unsupervised} and RUDA~\citep{grillotti2022relevance} utilize unsupervised dimension reduction techniques to learn diversity metrics directly from the data.

-As inspired by recent work in RLHF~\citep{christiano2017deep} where reward models learned from human feedback show great potential in solving abstract and complicated optimization problems, we raise two central research questions: Can human feedback be employed to derive appropriate diversity metrics for QD that benefit optimization?
-And how does this approach compare to unsupervised or manually crafted metrics in terms of diversity maintenance and effectiveness of search?

-To address these questions, we introduce a new paradigm of quality diversity through human feedback (QDHF).
-Instead of pre-defined diversity metrics, the diversity metrics in QDHF, denoted as $M_{\text{hf}, i}: \mathcal{X} \rightarrow \mathbb{R}$ for $i=1,2,\cdots,k$, are derived from human feedback on similarity of solutions.
-Using human feedback is not only more flexible than manually designing a diversity metric, but it also caters to more abstract and complex domains where defining a numeric metric of diversity is challenging.
-In general, QDHF endeavors to optimize for diverse solutions by leveraging diversity metrics that align with human intuition.
-In the following section, we introduce a specific way of implementing QDHF through latent space projection and contrastive learning.
+One limitation of unsupervised methods is that the derived diversity metrics often capture the overall variance in \textit{current} solutions, which may not align well with the diversity needed for discovering novel and superior solutions.
+Such misalignment requires explicit mechanisms (\eg, RUDA) to guide the search, making the methods less applicable in complex and open-ended environments.
+We introduce the new paradigm of QDHF, which offers greater flexibility compared to manually designing diversity metrics and outperforms unsupervised methods by leveraging diversity metrics that align to human intuition.